fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 Many tools exist for making the testing of backends easier.
 One of these is a command line program [curl](https://curl.haxx.se).
 However, instead of curl, we will take a look at using [Postman](https://www.postman.com) for testing the application.

-Let's install the Postman destop client [from here](https://www.postman.com/downloads/)  and try it out:
+Let's install the Postman desktop client [from here](https://www.postman.com/downloads/)  and try it out:

 ![](../../images/3/11x.png)